Skip to main content

 Event overview

-FVU-commissioned works Quarantaine (2020) by Georgina Starr and Undead Sun (2014) by Jane & Louise Wilson feature as part of a new exhibition, 'Lines of Action', at Hatton Gallery, Newcastle University.
+FVU-commissioned work Undead Sun (2014) by Jane & Louise Wilson features as part of a new exhibition, 'Lines of Action', at Hatton Gallery, Newcastle University.

 About the exhibition